et0and/portfolio-redux/content/projects/sophia.md

 <h3>User Interviews</h3>

-To gain a greater understanding of the above problems, I conducted user interviews to obtain data.
-These interviews meant I could better understand my target audience and their needs.
+To gain a greater understanding of the above problems, we conducted user interviews to obtain data.
+These interviews meant we could better understand our target audience and their needs.

-I wanted to understand what was important for them and what they looked for in a product such as Sophia.
+In these interviews, the key objective was to understand what was important for participants and what they looked for in a product such as Sophia.

 <h4>Participants</h4>